Reserve Officer’s Training Corps (ROTC)

 Advice to students new to the program

 First-Year students: There is no obligation for students who enroll in ROTC and take the first year course.
 First-year students begin the program by selecting MISC 101, Introduction to Military Science.
 A student may enter the program at any time prior to the end of the sophomore year, however students will need the permission of instructor to enter MISC 102 if they have not taken MISC 101.
-Given the various points at which entry into the program is possible, perhaps the best way to start is with a call (717-245-1221/1222) or a visit to the department, located at 450 West High Street to obtain details about the program.
-No appointment is necessary.
+Given the various points at which entry into the program is possible, perhaps the best way to start is with a call (717-245-1221/1222) to obtain details about the program.

 MISC 101 meets once per week for 75 min and is pass/fail, and MISC 102 meets twice per week for two 75 min periods, for 1 credit, and orients the student to the various roles of Army officers.
 The Military Science program maximizes student participation in class and a "hands-on” approach to training.